Georgegriff/griffadev/src/posts/11ty-webcomponents/using-web-components-with-11ty.md

 In this article I'll explain how I went about setting up a development environment for Web Components, as well as simple production optimizations.

-But first, I want to discuss he approach that i've taken for consuming web components in this site.
+But first, I want to discuss the approach that i've taken for consuming web components in this site.
 All content should be available without JavaScript/Web Components available, but where they are available, the content should be progressively enhanced.

 ## Progressive enhancement web component use cases